 When President Wilson resigned early in 1949, the Board of Directors chose James R. Cope, then a teacher at Freed-Hardeman College in Henderson, Tennessee, to succeed him.
 The primary thrust of President Cope's early years was the full accreditation of the College, which became a reality on December 2, 1954, when accreditation was granted by the Southern Association of Colleges and Schools.
-Accreditation was reaffirmed December 1966, December 1976, December 1987, and again in July 1997.
+Accreditation was reaffirmed December 1966, December 1976, December 1987, July 1997, and June 2007.